Setup for AI-Assisted Development

 Other AI coding tools

-Other agentic coding tools (Gemini CLI, Codex CLI, OpenCode, Aider, Cline, etc.) can follow a similar AI development workflow.
+Other agentic coding tools (Gemini CLI, Codex CLI, OpenCode, Aider, Cline, etc.) can follow the same development workflow.
 Refer to your tool's documentation for details.

 What works with any AI tool